Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
+Click for DetailsThe card in the middle of the circle represents the core or central issue of the situation.
 The Hanged Man, when reversed: Life in suspension.
 Selfish, materialistic, and untrusting attitudes.
 Unwillingness to make necessary sacrifices.
 Going along with the crowd, and refusing to hear the inner voice.
 Concessions and appeasements that backfire.